VojtechCLV/KafkaTest/README.md

 Producer and Consumer of Kafka messages, uses Person object (generated from Avro schema) as value

-NOTE: Kafka, Zookeeper, and Schema Registry need to be running (locally or in Docker)
+NOTE: Kafka, Zookeeper, and Schema Registry need to be running (locally or in Docker).
+PostgreSQL should also be running, `backup.sql` contains 10 person entries and 1 authentication user

 ### Instructions